fls-bioinformatics-core/pegs/docs/source/usage.rst

 Specifying output file names (``--name``, ``-m``, ``-x``)
 =========================================================

-The basename for the output files can be set using the ``--name`` option; by default the basename is ``pegs`` and the output files will be called ``pegs_heatmap.png`` and ``pegs_results.xlsx``.
+The basename for all the output files can be set using the ``--name`` option; by default the basename is ``pegs`` and the output files will be called ``pegs_heatmap.png`` and ``pegs_results.xlsx``.